 Nowadays, alternative free Modelica libraries for chemical calculations exist, such as FCSys v0.2, FuelCellLib 1.0, Modelica_EnergyStorage v3.2.1, BioChem v1.2 or our Physiolibrary v2.3.
 However, we are not satisfied with these libraries, because none of them are based on equilibrating electrochemical potentials.
 This lack makes it difficult to establish real equilibria in electrochemical processes, and we believe that it is very difficult to implement any kinetics without realistic equilibria.

 In the chemical library, we carefully selected only the fundamental definitions from physical chemistry and thermodynamics to derive other known chemical relations.
 For example, physical chemistry defines an electrochemical potential for each chemical substance in a homogeneous chemical solution as the composition of a relatively pure substance energy (typically tabulated as free molar Gibbs energy of formation), a chemical dissolution component of molar energy (reflecting the concentration of the substance in the solution) and an electrical component of the molar energy (the electrical status of the substance in the solution with non-zero electrical potential).
 The relative energy of the pure substance must be compatible with all tabulated equilibrium coefficients: for example, equilibrium coefficients of chemical reactions (as expressed by the free Gibbs energy of the reaction), Henry’s coefficient for gas dissolution equilibrium, Raoult’s vapor pressure equilibrium, Nernst membrane electrical potential for electrolyte equilibrium in a semipermeable membrane, Donnan’s equilibrium ratios in a semipermeable membrane, and so on.
 These known relations do not need to be explicitly written in code because they are the results of algebraic manipulation of the implemented relations, as we mathematically proved during development.
 Therefore, in this way the chemical library married chemical, osmotic, thermal, electrical and mechanical domains.
-Usage of the library has been very simplified, because it is typically possible to build many types of reactions with few chemical substances.
-In addition, having a set of already defined chemical substances also allows definition of equilibrium coefficients existing between each reaction.
+Usage of the library has been very simplified, because it is typically possible to build many types of reactions with few chemical substances -having a set of already defined chemical substances allows to calculate the equilibrium coefficients existing between each chemical process between them.
 The principles that apply to these Gibbs energies of substances can also be applied to heat energies (enthalpies) because the same relation — called Hess’ law — exists between free enthalpy of chemical processes and relative (free) enthalpies of substances which are typically tabulated as free molar enthalpies of formation.
-Therefore, the user does not even need to set the value of the heat consumed or released from the reaction, since this heat energy is automatically derived from the substance definitions.
+Therefore, the user does not even need to set the value of the heat consumed or released from the chemical process, since this heat energy is automatically derived from the substance definitions.

 The mentioned examples, together with many others that have been processed, are implemented and tested in the ‘Example’ package of the library.
 They start with the definition of a very simple and general chemical reaction, such as: the heating of water solutions, an exothermic reaction, the vaporization of water, O2 and CO2 gas solubility in aqueous solutions, an enzymatic reaction, a Harned cell (such as the typical pH measurement of an electrochemical cell), water self-ionization, carbon dioxide in a water solution, inorganic phosphate in a water solution, the albumin (blood plasma protein with 218 sides for the binding of H+) titration model by Figge-Fencl and allosteric models of hemoglobin oxygenation by Monod-Wyman-Changeux.
 All of these examples illustrate usage of the chemical library’s components, such as the chemical solution, chemical substance and chemical reaction.
-With reference to the tabulated thermodynamic properties of organic substances, it should be easy to implement even a complex metabolic pathway.
+With reference to the tabulated thermodynamic properties of organic substances, it should be also easy to implement even a complex metabolic pathway.